-Promises (vow, pledge, oath or a covenant)
+Promises (vow, pledge, oath, or covenant)

-First: The fact that we are prone to errors in judgment which are part of the fallen nature of mankind, does not mean that we can make thoughtless or mindless promises.
+First: The fact that we are prone to errors in judgment which are part of the fallen nature of humanity, does not mean that we can make thoughtless or mindless promises.
 We don’t know what will happen tomorrow.

-All you need to say is simply ‘yes’ or ‘no’; anything beyond this comes from the evil one.
+All you need to say is ‘yes’ or ‘no’; anything beyond this comes from the evil one.
 (Matthew 5:37).
-When we say “yes” or “no,” that’s exactly what we have to pursue and be careful to watch for possible danger or difficulties, for the enemy cannot rest until they do evil things; they are robbed of sleep till they make someone stumble.
+When we say “yes” or “no,” that’s precisely what we have to pursue and be careful to watch for possible danger or difficulties, for the enemy cannot rest until they do evil things; they are robbed of sleep till they make someone stumble.